Canada ski holidays vs ski holidays in Europe: which one suits you?

 Other popular ski resorts that offer up amazing conditions for skiing and snowboarding are Fernie, Kicking Horse and Nakiska, which offers you the perfect conditions to learn the art of these winter sports.

-Cali Sammel, the Media Relations & Social Media officer for Ski Nakiska and Resorts of the Canadian Rockies, agrees that these resorts get lots of great snow.
+Cali Sammel, the Media Relations & Social Media officer for Ski Nakiska and Resorts of the Canadian Rockies, told us a bit more about the snow you can get at these resorts.

 “Nakiska offers the best learning mountain, a top-notch ski school and amazing views of the Canadian Rockies.”